xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/pcons.1.rst

 ***********

-Runs the a command to the noderange using the console.
+Runs a command to the noderange using the console.

 ********